-An integral part of the second semester, January Term gives students an opportunity to concentrate on a single course for three weeks.
+An integral part of the second semester, J-Term gives students an opportunity to concentrate on a single course for three weeks.
 Transcultural travel programs are among the innovative courses offered.
-Students may also enroll in an approved January Term at another institution.
-The academic load for the spring semester is the sum of courses taken during January and Spring Term.
+Students may also enroll in an approved J-Term at another institution.
+The academic load for the spring semester is the sum of courses taken during J-Term and Spring Term.
 Therefore, students normally earn three or four credits in January and 12 or 13 credits during the Spring Term, for a total of 15 to 17 credits in the second semester.

-All students are expected to register for a course during January Term each year.
-Since January Term and Spring Term together compose the second semester, all fees are applied accordingly.
-No discounts for tuition or room and board are given to students who do not enroll for a January Term course.
+While all students are expected to register for a course during J-Term each year, first year students and sophomores are required to do so.
+Since J-Term and Spring Term together compose the second semester, all fees are applied accordingly.
+No discounts for tuition or room and board are given to students who do not enroll for a J-Term course.